JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     {
       // Returns true if the two specified keys are equal.
     }

+    void fill_unique_keys( std::vector< blueprint::key_type > &keys )
+    {
+      // Fills the specified vector with a set of unique keys.
+      // The size vector is already initialized with the size KEY_COUNT + KEY_COUNT /
+      // KEY_COUNT_MEASUREMENT_INTERVAL * 1000.
+      // The order is unimportant because the keys will be shuffled.
+      // This function is called exactly once.
+    }

     ```

     `blueprint.h` should also declare a suitably named macro (e.g. `NEW_SHIM_ENABLED`) that allows each shim to use the preprocessor to optionally exclude a specialization for the blueprint.